 The Santa Cruz Surfing Museum opened its doors in 1986.
 Located in the Mark Abbott Memorial Lighthouse, the space has a breathtaking view over Steamer Lane.
 It is one of the oldest surfing museums in the world.
 Get ready for incredible surf memorabilia.

 The Santa Barbara Surf Museum was established in 1992.
 The Californian space displays unique surfboards by Swastica, Pacific Systems, Phil Edwards, George Greenough, Greg Noll and Velzy Jacobs.
 Discover unusual skateboards, musical instruments and vintage surf clothing.

 The New Jersey Surf Museum was founded in 2010, and covers the origins of surfing in the region, back in 1912.
 The museum also explores the close connection of surfing to the environment and the science of waves.
 Discover a large collection of surfboards along with memorabilia, surf art and a Surf Simulator.

-The Cocoa Beach Surf Museum was established in 1999.
+The Florida Surf Museum was established in 1999.
 It engages the community in surfing culture through exhibits and educational events, as well as community outreach programs for all ages.
 The space preserves and documents the unique history and culture of East Coast surfing.